see also 4th-from-Chandra

 The father (or the parents as a pair, if the father dominates the parental marriage) are a particular source of that problem of disappointment or exploitative overwork.
 Even when all are adults, the father continues to demand more in service than he rewards.

-The third marriage (Bhava-9) is particularly problematic.
+The third marriage (Bhava-9) if any, may be growth-challenging.

 Das / Bepin Behari

 " The Moon is a soothing planet which replaces the Sun's radiance with an attractive coolness.

 The Moon in the Fourth house makes you approachable by everyone, high and low, rich and poor.

 You are affluent, but often afflicted by physical problems .

-Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of Death and Rebirth
+Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Calendar Nakshatra Navamsha Marriage Children Treasury Career Spiritual Wisdom Cycles of re-Death and re-Birth

 The information on barbarapijan.com , including all readings and reports, is provided for educational purposes only.
 Wishing you every happiness and continuing success in studies!